MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * After you categorize a good sample of related meetings for all the categories you want to evaluate:

      * For .csv datasets, select **Auto-Categorize Full Dataset** to categorize all of the meetings uploaded in the .csv file.
-     * For blob storage datasets, select **Auto-Categorize Meetings**, and then see [Step 3 of To categorize email for analysis](#to-categorize-email-for-analysis) for next steps to categorize email.
+     * For blob storage datasets, select **Auto-Categorize Meetings**, and then see [Step 3 in To categorize email activity for analysis](#to-categorize-email-activity-for-analysis) for next steps to categorize email.

      ![Auto-categorize meetings](./images/pexp-auto.png)